-Please note: links contained in this post and elsewhere on my website may include affiliate links.
-When you make a purchase through these links, I may earn a commission at no additional cost to you.
+Links contained in this post and elsewhere on my website may include affiliate links.
+When you make a purchase through these links, I earn a commission at no additional cost to you.
 I only link to products and services that I love - and that I think you will love, too!

-Grow Spilanthes at Home
+Grow spilanthes at home

 Spilanthes is an annual unless you live in a tropical environment.
 The seeds are very easy to start and no special care is needed.
 I start my spilanthes seeds outdoors in the spring, using small pots and regular potting soil on the porch.
 The seeds typically germ in 7-10 days.
 When they have a few sets of leaves, I transplant them to the garden.

 Here’s a look at some immature seeds I found when I was harvesting some Spilanthes.
 All of these came from a single flower.
-If you don’t want Spilanthes to self-seed in your garden, you should be religious about harvesting the flowers through the whole growing season.
+If you don’t want Spilanthes to self-seed in your garden, you should be careful about harvesting the flowers through the whole growing season.
 Otherwise you may have it coming up here, there, and everywhere next spring.

 Once they are dry, you can use them to make tea or an extract.
-The leaves can be dried and used as a milder alternative to the flowers, and Spilanthes can also be used fresh for the same purposes.
+The leaves can be dried and used as a milder alternative to the flowers, and spilanthes can also be used fresh for the same purposes.